Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

 has since grown to become one of Ohio's largest educational enhancement

 programs.
-More than 120,000 middle school students will benefit from
+Middle school students throughout Ohio will benefit from

 Power of the Pen instructional methodologies this year, including more